chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 ## 1908

-* 1-Apr, re-titled *Cheshire Yeomanry (Earl of Chester's)* as part of the *Territorial Force*, with *A Squadron* at Knutsford (detachments at Alderley Edge, Hale, Sale), *B Squadron* at Eaton (detachments at Chester, Farndon, Aldford, Pulford, Tattenhall, Kelsall), *C Squadron* at Northwich (detachments at Great Budworth, Appleton, Warburton, Nantwich, Winsford, Middlewich, Tarporley, Crewe), and *D Squadron* at Macclesfield (detachments at Congleton, Stockport, Adlington)
+* 1-Apr, re-titled *Cheshire Yeomanry (Earl of Chester's)* as part of the *Territorial Force*, with *A Squadron* at Knutsford (Detachments at Alderley Edge, Hale, Sale), *B Squadron* at Eaton (Detachments at Chester, Farndon, Aldford, Pulford, Tattenhall, Kelsall), *C Squadron* at Northwich (Detachments at Great Budworth, Appleton, Warburton, Nantwich, Winsford, Middlewich, Tarporley, Crewe), and *D Squadron* at Macclesfield (Detachments at Congleton, Stockport, Adlington)

 # The First World War